Angelito: Batang Ama: Plot

 Rosalie brings Junjun to the Dimaano household wherein she introduces him.
 Although the Dimaano's enjoy a bonding with Junjun, Rolan is not pleased to see him, especially when he lashes out at Junjun when the latter asks him for a bond.
 A heavily traumatized Junjun declares that he would not want to visit the household anymore.

 When Angelito and Rosalie attempt to reconcile their love, Rolan catches them in the act and a brawl ensues between him and Angelito wherein the former threatens the latter with death.
 After the fight, Rolan reveals to the Dimaanos of his five-year suffering since his transfer to New Bilibid Prison.
 Rosalie then forced herself to believe that she did not care for Angelito and only wanted to be with Junjun.
 She asked Angelito to let her take care of Junjun with the latter not allowing her.
 As a result, Andrew urged her to file a custody case in court.

 Angelito had to prove to the court that he was capable of raising the Junjun alone.
 Unfortunately, the court grants Junjun's custody to Rosalie and Angelito can do nothing but to let the child live with his mother.
 He then focused on his relationship with Jenny despite still being in love with Rosalie.

 Junjun found it hard to understand the family setup because he wanted to be with both parents.
 At first Rosalie thought that her son would adopt to the situation, thinking that she got what she wanted by taking Junjun back, but later decided to return him to Angelito after realizing the boy's pain of being away from his father.
-To satisfy Junjun's needs of being with both parents, Rosalie and Angelito bond on some occasions and also have Junjun spend quality time with Angelito such as staying in his house on weekenfd.
+To satisfy Junjun's needs of being with both parents, Rosalie and Angelito bond on some occasions and also have Junjun spend quality time with Angelito such as staying in his house on weekends.
 However, there was another setback in Rosalie' life in the form of an empty relationship.
 Despite being in a relationship with Andrew, her feelings for Angelito began to resurface undeniably even if her family still opposed him.

 There was still tensions arising from the custody battle, especially after Rolan learns of Junjun being with Angelito.
 One night, after Rosalie and Andrew joined the Santoses and their friends in a beach outing, Andrew then takes advantage of Rosalie by stalking her and then attempting to rape her in her house.
 Days later, the two got in an argument of what happened and about Andrew's behavior.
 Delfin overhears the heated conversation and coerces Andrew to leave with a threat to kill him.
 These incidents began Rosalie and Andrew's breakup.